 Higher level in-house interventions include more regular counselling which may include CBT.
 Parents are advised that their child should visit a doctor to seek medical advice.
-The Early Help 'Pathway to Change' may be initiated at this stage if appropriate.
+Early Help may be initiated at this stage if appropriate.
 Where mental health issues are more serious, referrals can be made to the Rise Navigation Hub: